Zamirk/Zamirk/README.md

 • 📫 How to reach me: samir.kahvedzic1@gmail.com

-Some fun projects i've worked on at VTSL https://tinyurl.com/VTSLProjects
+Some fun projects I've worked on at VTSL https://tinyurl.com/VTSLProjects